Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_trees.md

 3, Entropy: $-\sum_k p_k \ln p_k$

+where $p_k$ essentially represents the empirical portion of each class.
 In this case, k means the class index.
 For a binary classification, if we plot the value of each evaluation with respect to $p_k$, we can have:

 ![Evaluation Plot](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/cs229_trees_9.png)